0xPolygon/polygon-docs/docs/agglayer/agglayer-rs.md

   - toc
 ---

-# Rust SDK
+# Agglayer Rust

 ## Overview

 **Agglayer-rs** is the Rust-based service designed to receive zero-knowledge proofs from Agglayer-connected chains, verify their validity, and send them to the L1 for final settlement.
 Agglayer-rs replaces the previous Golang implementation.

-> **Note:** Instructions on how to clone and build the Agglayer locally, including running the pessimistic proof test suite and generating a verifiable proof using Succinct’s Prover Network, see [here](#).
+> **Note:** Instructions on how to clone and build the Agglayer locally, including running the pessimistic proof test suite and generating a verifiable proof using Succinct’s Prover Network, can be found [here](#).

 ## Crate Directory